Skip to main content

 Filing the Articles of Organization is the step that officially creates your LLC.
 Once you complete the form, you’ll submit it to the Kentucky Division of Business Filings and pay the $40 filing fee.

 This is where you write the name that you plan to register with the state.
-Don’t forget to include “limited liability company” or an abbreviation like “LLC” in the name.
+Don’t forget to include limited liability company or an abbreviation like LLC in the name.
 And remember, the name you list here can’t be the same or similar to other LLC names in the state.

 This is the physical address where your Kentucky registered agent will be present during regular office hours.
-In accordance with KY Rev Stat § 14A.4-010, every business in the state must appoint a registered agent.
-At a minimum, your registered office (and agent) must:

 Your LLC’s principal office is where the state will send all correspondence.
 This can be your address, your physical business address, or, if you dig privacy, your registered agent’s address.

 Your LLC will begin once Kentucky approves the filing.
 If you want to delay the start date, you can list a date and time up to 90 days in the future.
+Most people skip this part.

 Indicate whether the LLC will be member-managed or manager-managed.
 LLCs are either member-managed or manager-managed.
 In a member-managed LLC, the members (owners) will be in charge of daily operations.
 In a manager-managed LLC, members hire managers to run the LLC.
-Managers are in charge of regular business tasks like hiring and firing employees, writing checks to vendors, and signing agreements and contracts.

 Check the box if the LLC is at least 51% veteran-owned.
 State law allows veteran-owned LLCs to waive the $40 filing fee.